NYPL/dgx-svg-icons/README.md

 ### Accessibility Guidelines
 There are certain icons that will appear multiple times and have presentational value, but not necessarily semantic or have value with respect to accessibility, and others where there should only be one instance.

-In the case of multiple rendering of an icon, such as the three-dotted "more" icon a unique ID is not required and should not be set (unless your application requires it to be set), but it should have the `ariaHidden` attribute set.
+In the case of multiple rendering of an icon, such as the three-dotted "more" icon a unique ID is not required and should not be set (unless your application requires it to be set), but it should have the `ariaHidden` attribute set (if not already set by default in the icon.jsx file).

 Example:
 ```javascript